-To eliminate any erroneous rainfall measurements to your My AcuRite dashboard, just simply remove the batteries from the 5-in-1 before cleaning out the system (or the rain gauge if you have the stand alone unit).
+To eliminate any erroneous rainfall measurements to your My AcuRite dashboard, just simply remove the batteries from the weather station before cleaning out the system (or the rain gauge if you have the stand alone unit).
 Without the batteries, the unit will not transmit any data to the Access so erroneous rainfall data will not transfer to your My AcuRite dashboard or graphs.

 Your solar panels must be cleaned regularly to maintain highest functionality possible.
 When the photovoltaics are dirty or dusty, the station is not receiving maximum power available.
 Warm water and soap will do the trick.
 Also, for highest efficiency the solar panel should face due south in the northern hemisphere (north in the southern hemisphere).

 Our Advice?
 Clean the entire unit, whether you have a AcuRite Iris (5-in-1) or an AcuRite Atlas!